KiraDisc/ENC4265portfolio/reflective_blogs.md

 Considering I didn't give Claude very in-depth instructions, this was a good first attempt and fairly close in format to what I actually submitted for the assignment.
 There were good, specific strengths and weaknesses identified for the manual that would be straightforward to fix in a future manual.
 Claude also did a good job of keeping a professional tone that would be expected in a memo like this.
 I would have liked to see more paragraphs in the email.
 Lists can be and efficient way of communicating information but sometimes elaborating on a subject can help understanding the reader.

 This assignment was completed with the help of generative AI tool Claude 3.5 Haiku.

+---

+# Reflective Blog 8

+#### Prompt F: Reflect on one of your completed Deliverables for this course.
+What was easy for you?
+What was more difficult?
+Why?
+What did completing this assignment teach you about yourself and technical communication?
+What would you do differently based on the instructor's feedback?
+Note: this one is vintage only, but you can use AI tools for editing.

+I will be reflecting on the Procedure video for this reflective blog.
+This assignment was particularly difficult for me because I very rarely record myself, and while I am familiar with communicating professionally through text, I have far less experience speaking in that manner.

+Looking back on my procedure video, I would have liked to explain some parts more in depth or take more time to explain exactly what I’m doing or clicking on.
+However, I found that the more I talked, the more likely I was to stutter or lose my train of thought and have to restart the recording or edit more parts out.
+I even skipped over some more descriptive parts of my script because I instinctively kept moving on with my procedures and didn’t want any awkward pauses while I looked at my script.
+I tried to practice my script and still had to restart my recording several, but the experience was so foreign to me that I still kept messing up my speech.

+I’m glad I had a chance to complete this assignment since most of my problem comes down to lack of experience and confidence.

+This assignment was completed with the help of Microsoft Word spellchecker.